Army/Navy Transportable Radar Surveillance (AN/TPY-2)March 2017 by Zach Berger

 Terminal Mode—Terminal Phase Surveillance When deployed with THAAD, TPY-2 is placed in terminal mode, allowing it to detect missile threats in the terminal phase of their trajectory and provide fire support for missile intercept.
 When in terminal mode, TPY-2 works directly with (THAAD) to surveil, detect, track, discriminate, and provide fire control support against short- and medium-range ballistic missiles as they descend towards their target.
 Once a terminal-phase threat is detected and tracked, TPY-2 then provides fire control support for THAAD, which launches an interceptor—guided by the TPY-2—to intercept the ballistic missile target.

 Deployment Ten total AN/TPY-2 radars have been produced, with an additional two in development.
-The TPY-2 is deployed in forward-based mode in Israel, Turkey, Qatar, and Japan.
-In Israel, Turkey, and Qatar, forward-based TPY-2 radar is employed to surveil for boost-phase ballistic missile threats launched out of the Middle East.
+The TPY-2 is deployed in forward-based mode in the Middle East and employed to surveil for boost-phase ballistic missile threats launched out of the region.
 Information on these ballistic missiles is then provided to the BMDS and Aegis BMD systems in Europe as part of the European Phased Adaptive Approach (EPAA).
 In Japan, two TPY-2 radars are used—at Kyogamisaki Sub Base and Shariki Military Base—to surveil for boost-phase ballistic missile threats launched out of North Korea.
-Additionally, there are five total THAAD batteries, one in Guam and the remaining four at Fort Bliss, Texas.
-Each THAAD battery is equipped with its own AN/TPY-2 radar in terminal mode.
+In early 2017, the two radars in Japan will be reinforced by a TPY-2 stationed in South Korea, which comes in accordance with the deployment of an American THAAD to the Korean Peninsula.
+AN/TPY-2s are stationed alongside each of the six U.S. THAAD batteries, with one in Guam, one being deployed to South Korea, and the remaining four at Fort Bliss, Texas.

 European Phased Adaptive Approach